 Academic Standing Appeal Deadlines

-You are strongly encouraged to work with an academic advisor prior to submitting an appeal.
+You MUST meet with an academic advisor prior to submitting an appeal.